CtrlK

 Progressive Disclosure

-References the external playbook appropriately, but the SKILL.md itself provides almost no substantive content - it's essentially just a pointer to another file with minimal overview value.
+References an external playbook file appropriately, but the SKILL.md itself provides almost no substantive content - it's essentially just a pointer to another file with minimal overview value.

 2 / 3